krishnababuofficial/Certificates/Readme.md

 # Data_Science_Certifications_Krishna_Babu

 This repository showcases my foundational skills in Data Science, AI, and AWS through a curated collection of my certifications.
-To ensure the security and privacy of my credentials, I have chosen to store the certificates in secure Google Drive folders with access restrictions.
+To ensure the security and privacy of my credentials, I have chosen to store the certificates in secure way to balance sharing my achievements with protecting my privacy.

-**Access to Certifications:**
+**How to Access Certifications:**

+* **Resume:**  My resume, provides links to my certifications which are publicly accessible.
+* **GitHub Repository:** This repository serves as a showcase of my credentials.
+While I have chosen to restrict direct access to the certificates themselves on GitHub due to security concerns.

 For your convenience, I have organized my certifications into separate Google Drive folders to ensure easy access and maintain confidentiality.

 1. **Overall Data Science Certifications:** The overall certification document is located in the "Master Certification in Data Science With AI & AWS (OVERALL CERTIFICATION)" folder within this repository.